Fern: Nomenclature and subdivision

 In addition they defined 11 orders and 37 families.
 That system was a consensus of a number of studies, and was further refined.
 The phylogenetic relationships are shown in the following cladogram (to the level of orders).
 This division into four major clades was then confirmed using morphology alone.

-Subsequently, Chase and Reveal considered both lycopods and ferns as subclasses of a class Equisetopsida (Embryophyta) encompassing all land plants.
+Subsequently, Mark Wayne Chase and James L. Reveal considered both lycopods and ferns as subclasses of a class Equisetopsida (Embryophyta) encompassing all land plants.
 This is referred to as Equisetopsida sensu lato to distinguish it from the narrower use to refer to horsetails alone, Equisetopsida sensu stricto.
 They placed the lycopods into subclass Lycopodiidae and the ferns, keeping the term monilophytes, into five subclasses, Equisetidae, Ophioglossidae, Psilotidae, Marattiidae and Polypodiidae, by dividing Smith's Psilotopsida into its two orders and elevating them to subclass (Ophioglossidae and Psilotidae).
-Christenhusz et al. (Note: President, International Association of Pteridologists) (2011) followed this use of subclasses but recombined Smith's Psilotopsida as Ophioglossidae, giving four subclasses of ferns again.
+In 2011, Maarten J. M. Christenhusz et al. followed this use of subclasses but recombined Smith's Psilotopsida as Ophioglossidae, giving four subclasses of ferns again.

 Christenhusz and Chase (2014) developed a new classification of ferns and lycopods.
-They used the term Polypodiophyta for the ferns, subdivided like Smith et al. into four groups (shown with equivalents in the Smith system), with 21 families, approximately 212 genera and 10,535 species;
+They used the term Polypodiophyta for the ferns, subdivided like Smith et al. into four groups (shown with equivalents in the Smith system), with 21 families, approximately 212 genera and 10,535 species.